 Compass Coffee accommodates its own coffee making facilities in full view of the customer.
 Selling nine different blends in both industrial and domestic sized bags, this cafe is very much self-sufficient.
 A light and airy space full of colour provides a great space for any type of meeting.
 There is cold brew on tap and plenty of original flavours to spice up your coffee – why not try a brown sugar cinnamon latte or a nutella mocha?

 The Uprising Muffin Company hosts its own pioneering coffee and unsurprisingly, excellent muffins.
-From snickerdoodle to banana and walnut there is a wide variety of muffin flavours which make a great on-the-go breakfast!
+From snickerdoodle to banana and walnut there is a wide variety of muffin flavours that make a great on-the-go breakfast!

 Something a little different